The Art of Cooking Times: How to Know When Food Is Really Done

 Doneness Cues by Cooking Method

-Every cooking method has its own unique signs of doneness, and knowing what to look for will help you master your technique and avoid under- or overcooked food.
-Whether you’re searing a steak or baking a cake, trust these cues to guide you toward perfect timing.
+Every cooking method has its own unique signs of doneness, and understanding these cues alongside proper cooking times will help you master your technique and avoid under- or overcooked food.
+Whether you’re searing a steak or baking a cake, trust these indicators to guide you toward perfect results.

 1. Grilling & Searing